shrobon/WBUT-Result-Xtracter/README.md

 #WBUT-Result-Xtracter (PHP)

 We all know what a big pain in the a** it is to see the WBUT results.
-We sit in front of the terminal entire day and yet are unable to see our results due to the sheer traffic .
+We sit in front of the terminal entire day and yet are unable to see our results due to the sheer traffic.

 WBUT-Result-Xtracter is a simple PHP script that takes